SHAMIR26/PHYSICS/README.md

 # PHYSICS
-This is my physics project
+This is a physics project